craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ### Exercise 3: Block a user

-1. Switch to the **Microsoft 365 admin center** browser window signed in as the tenant owner account.
+1. Switch to the **Microsoft 365 admin center** browser.

 1. In the **Active Users** list, select **Francisco Chaves**.

 1. Block Francisco's sign-in.

-1. In Edge, open an InPrivate window and browse to **https://portal.office.com**.
-Sign in as Francisco.
-If asked to save the password or to stay signed in, choose **No**.
+1. In Edge, open an InPrivate window and browse to the **Office 365 home page**and sign in as Francisco.

-1. You wil see a "Your account has been locked" message.
+1. You will see a "Your account has been locked" message.

 1. Close the InPrivate window.